alanna-hagedorn/portfolio/wyndham-book-api-doc.md

 None.

 ### Returns
-Returns an array of [Book Object](#the-book-object) that represent all the books in the Wyndham book club.
+Returns an array of [Book Object](#the-book-object) that represent all the books in the Wyndham book club database.

 #### Example Response
 ```json